Site icon She Goes The Distance

 Enjoy a classy coffee break at Café de Flore in the beautiful St. Germain arrondissement.

-What I love the most about it is sitting in the café that so many notable artists and creatives have sat in over the past century – including Pablo Picasso, Ernest Hemingway, and Brigitte Bardot – intensely triggers your sense of self.
+What I love the most about it is sitting in the café that so many notable artists and creatives have sat in over the past century – including Pablo Picasso, Ernest Hemingway, and Brigitte Bardot.

 Visit the Most Colorful Street in Paris